 - Acne and/or oily skin (particularly severe acne in teenagers or acne that persists into adulthood)

 - Hair loss or balding

 - Acanthosis nigricans (darkening of the skin, usually on the neck; also a sign of insulin problems), often with skin tags (small tags of excess skin), most often seen in the armpit or neck area

-Women with PCOS may have varying combinations of these and other signs and symptoms, but two essential features of the disorder are:
+Women with PCOS may have varying combinations of these and other signs and symptoms, but three important features of the disorder include the following: